Research in Accounting, Auditing, and Financial Reporting

 Recent Conference Agendas

-- Roundtable on The Biggest Change in Accounting Rules Ever: Proposed Global Standard on Accounting for Leases
+- Roundtable on The Biggest Change in Accounting Rules Ever: Proposed Global Standard on Accounting for Leases in 2015

 - Ross Roundtable in Cooperation with NERA Economic Consulting on Getting Personal With Securities Litigation in 2014

-- Roundtable on Big GAAP vs. Little GAAP: Public Company and Private Company Reporting
+- Roundtable on Big GAAP vs. Little GAAP: Public Company and Private Company Reporting in 2013

 - Ross Roundtable in Cooperation with NERA Economic Consulting on The Inside Scoop on Securities Litigation for 2013